 For my non-keto friends, you can use pure maple syrup, which is paleo and vegan-friendly.

-How to make raw vegan brownies from scratch
+How to make no bake keto brownies

 Making these brownies takes one bowl and minutes!
 To start, mix together your coconut flour, homemade Nutella and sugar free maple syrup and mix well.
 If the batter is too thick, add a little extra syrup.
 If the batter is too thin, add more coconut flour.